-Numbness is a condition where you can't feel anything in part of your body.
-Pins and needles are a tingling or prickling sensation that is often felt in hands or feet.
-Usually this is due to pressure on nerves or the blood vessels that supply nerves.
+Numbness is a condition where you can't feel anything in part of your body, some describe it as a 'limb falling asleep'.
+Pins and needles are a tingling or numbness feeling or prickling sensation that is often felt in hands or feet.
+Usually this is due to pressure on nerves/nerve cells or the blood vessels that supply nerves.
 This often happens after you've been in an awkward position, like sitting cross-legged, or it may be the sign of a trapped nerve.
 Occasionally, it may be the sign of a more serious underlying problem such as diabetes.

 The most common causes are mentioned below.

 Numbness and pins and needles occur when you lose normal sensation in an area of the body.
 This happens because pressure cuts off the blood supply to nerves that send signals about sensation to the brain.
 This can affect any body part- eg, hands, feet, face.

 This list does not include all the possible causes of numbness/pins and needles but lists some of the more common causes, including:

 Wearing tight shoes or sitting on your foot can give you a numb foot or leg or cause pins and needles.
 This kind of numbness has an obvious cause, gets better when the pressure is removed and doesn't cause any further problems.

 Numbness or pins and needles can also be due to a trapped nerve.
 A slipped disc or back problem can put pressure on a nerve that travels from your spinal cord, down your leg and into your toes.
 A trapped nerve in the neck can also cause numbness or pins and needles anywhere from your neck, down your arms and into your fingers.
 Carpal tunnel syndrome is a trapped nerve at the wrist, giving you pins and needles and pain in the hand and loss of grip - this can be associated with rheumatoid arthritis.
 Other examples are thoracic outlet syndrome and spinal stenosis.